The Legend of Good Women: Legends

 The Legend of Dido: Aeneas is told by Venus that he is to seek out Dido and win her heart.
 When Aeneas is out hunting with Dido, it begins to storm.
 They run to seek shelter in a cave.
 They soon notice that they are alone in the cave.
 Aeneas confesses his love for Dido.
 At first, Dido refuses to confess that she loves Aeneas back.
 However, she finally admits to him that she loves him dearly.
-Aeneas begins to court Dido but eventually he loses interest in Dido.
+Aeneas begins to court Dido but eventually he loses interest in her.
 He starts to plan how he will leave her and not return.
 Dido learns that he is trying to leave and she attempts to stop him from going.
 Aeneas leaves despite Dido trying to stop him.
 Dido then calls upon her sister to prepare a funeral arrangement.
 When Dido sees the funeral arrangement she takes Aeneas’ sword and stabs herself.

 Death of Dido, by Guercino, AD 1631.

 The Legend of Hypsipyle and Medea: The intro of this legend calls Jason out for the way he lies to the two women about how he would die for love.
-The intro also state how the unfaithful lover will receive more delight than the faithful one.
-The Legend of Hypsipyle at beginning tells the reader that Jason is the king’s nephew and then continues on to say he was once honorable.
-King Pelias (Jason’s uncle) became worried that Jason would be so well liked so he plotted to send him to his death.
+The intro also states how the unfaithful lover will receive more delight than the faithful one.
+The Legend of Hypsipyle at beginning tells the reader that Jason is the king's nephew and then continues on to say he was once honorable.
+King Pelias (Jason's uncle) became worried that Jason would be so well liked so he plotted to send him to his death.
 King Pelias told him that he wants him to go on a quest to find a treasure.
 He tells Jason that he will pick the men to go with him and pay for the expedition.
-Jason being young and courage accepts.
-He is granted a crew (Hercules is part of his crew) and sails to the island where he meets Hypsipyle.
-Hypsipyle sent a man to ask is Jason required any help and he tells the messenger to thank the Queen but they only want favorable winds.
+Jason, being young and courageous, accepts.
+He is granted a crew (Hercules is part of his crew) and sails to the island where he meets Hypsipyle, who sent a man to ask is Jason required any help and he tells the messenger to thank the Queen, but they only want favorable winds.
 Jason meets the Queen at the beach and greets her.
 She examines him and notes that he must be of nobility.
-Jason stays at Hypsipyle’s a while waiting on the good wind, during that time Jason woos her.
+Jason stays at Hypsipyle's a while waiting on the good wind; during that time Jason woos her.
 Jason eventually marries Hypsipyle and has children with her.
-He took all her property and then set sail and left her.
-She never saw him again.
-Hypsipyle decided to be faithful to her husband and dies alone and sad.
+He takes all her property, sets sail and leaves her.
+She never sees him again.
+Hypsipyle decides to be faithful to her husband and dies alone and sad.